-In the traditional peasant society, the husband's presence was a gain in terms of extra labour to his bride's family and lineage.
-It was for this reason that in the Adat Perpatih society in the past, a man was not required at marriage to pay bridewealth for his wife.
-All he needed to do was to pay the token sum as required by Islam, the Mahr, which varied in amount from time to time and from one locality to another.
-In the 1960s it was \$28; now the amount has risen in many areas of the Adat territory.
+Matrilocal rule of residence compels a man to move from his natal home to that of his mother-in-law's at marriage.
+In the peasant society, his presence was a gain in terms of extra labour to his bride's family and lineage.
+It was for this reason that in the Adat Perpatih society, a man was not required at marriage to pay bridewealth for his wife.
+All he needed to do was to pay the token sum as required by Islam, the Mahr, which varies in amount from time to time.
+In the sixties, it was \$28.00; now the amount has risen in many areas of the Adat territory.

-Immediately after marriage, the man lived with his wife's family, in the house of her mother.
-If the wife was not in line to inherit the family house, then her family would provide her a house of her own later on, usually after she had children.
-The new house would be built in the family compound; thus the new household unit remained within close geographical proximity to the wife's parents and to others within the compound.
-This enabled the wife to enlist the help and assistance of her kith and kin in her times of crisis and need.
+Immediately after marriage, the man lives with his wife's family, in the house of her mother.
+If the wife was not in line to inherit the family house, her family would provide her a house of her own later on, usually after she had children.
+The new house would be built in the family compound; thus, the new household unit remained within close geographical proximity to the wife's parents and to others within the compound.
+This enabled the wife to enlist the help and assistance of her kith and kin in her times of crises and need.